countzerozzz/nodepert/README.md

 <!-- | [**TF 1.x Repo**](https://github.com/yashsmehta/perturbations) -->

 ## Overview
-Looking for the algorithms that drive goal-directed learning in the brain?
-Well, you're in the right place.
-We're putting the ever-elusive node perturbation algorithm and the ever-popular backpropagation head-to-head, aiming to understand how the brain may implement credit assignment.
-This repository is packed with a slick implementation of node perturbation and backpropagation, all dressed up in fully connected and convolutional attire.
+Are you interested in learning more about the algorithms that drive goal-directed learning in the brain?
+Then you've come to the right place!
+This project explores how the brain may implement credit assignment by putting the ever-popular backpropagation and the ever-elusive node perturbation algorithms head-to-head.

-We've whipped up this code using [JAX](https://github.com/google/jax), and TFDS (Tensorflow Datasets) lends a hand for those pesky dataloaders.
-So, buckle up and dive in, if you think you can handle it.
+In our repository, you'll find an efficient, scalable implementation of both node perturbation and backpropagation, on fully connected and convolutional networks.
+We've developed this code using JAX with Tensorflow Datasets (TFDS) to help with the data loading.
+So, why not take a deep dive into our repository and see what you can discover?
+We look forward to hearing your feedback!

 ## Setup